News of Nawaz meetings false: PML-N

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Pakisatn Muslim League-Nawaz (PML-N) spokesperson Marriyum Aurangzeb has said the news associated with PML-N Quaid Nawaz Sharif meetings with party leaders for upcoming by-polls or any other issues are false.
+LAHORE: PML-N spokesperson Marriyum Aurangzeb has said the news associated with PML-N Quaid Nawaz Sharif meetings with party leaders for upcoming by-polls or any other issues are false.

 In a statement on Saturday, she said that Nawaz Sharif was not engaging in any political activity or meetings for now.